-Too many poor, naive souls show up to the club at 11 and expecting to leave by 3, but boy are they in for a surprise.
+Too many poor, naive souls show up to the club at 11 and expect to leave by 3, but boy are they in for a surprise.
 You might be wondering… tell me oh wise

 alcoholic partier, how will I survive a night out?

 Well, you’ve come to the right place.
-This guide to Barcelona’s nightlife will hold your hand through every baby step necessary to have an amazing time, and see and do some cool things while you’re at it.
+This guide to Barcelona’s nightlife will hold your hand through every baby step necessary to have an amazing time and see and do some cool things while you’re at it.

 I’ll tell you about my experiences and what I’ve learned from them so that you don’t make the same mistakes I did.
 I’ve done the suffering for you, so don’t fret!

 These are the vital tips you need to get through your

 neverending super-fun night out in Barcelona.
 Let’s f*****g do this!!!!!!!!!

 1. Get trendy fast by shopping on Portal del Angel

 Spaniards are no strangers to fashion, especially when it comes to Barcelona nightlife.
 With high fashion clothing accessible at nearly every price range, even the average homeless man is trendier than you.
 This is good for you because you can quickly make the change from drab to fab in less than an hour!

 Your first stop after ending your transport in Plaça Catalunya should be El Corte Ingles (Plaça de Catalunya, 14, 08002 Barcelona), specifically the second and fourth floors for women and the third for men.